Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 Most balms claim to provide hold, and most waxes claim strong hold.
 In most cases, this is no indication of real performance.

-Look at the list of ingredients before deciding, and not the label.
+Instead of the label, look at the list of ingredients before deciding.

 Brother’s Love Clear Wax